 During her nine-year tenure at the Mercer County Prosecutor’s Office, Thompson headed the Domestic Violence Unit and prosecuted child abuse, sexual assault, arson and narcotics cases.

 Thompson received her law degree from Temple University School of Law and an undergraduate degree in African-American Studies from the University of Pennsylvania.

-Thompson is serving in an acting capacity pending her formal nomination to the position by Governor Murphy, which is subject to the advice and consent of the State Senate.
+Thompson is serving in an acting capacity pending her formal confirmation, which is subject to the advice and consent of the State Senate.